Lorenzo da Viterbo

-Lorenzo da Viterbo was, together with Antoniazzo Romano, the greatest native painter of the early Renaissance (second half of the fifteenth century) in the region of Rome.
+Lorenzo da Viterbo was an early Renaissance style painter, active in Lazio and Tuscany.

-He was probably educated in Rome under Piero della Francesca (frescoes in the d'Estouteville chapel in S.Maria Maggiore, 1459).
+He was probably educated in Rome under Piero della Francesca (frescoes in the d'Estouteville chapel in Santa Maria Maggiore, 1459).
+He was a contemporary of together with Antoniazzo Romano.

-In 1464-66 ca. he frescoed the chapel (Stories of Christ) and loggia (Illustrious Men) in the Orsini Palace at Tagliacozzo, at the service of the brother dukes Napoleone and Roberto Orsini.
+Circa 1464-66, he frescoed Scenes from the Life of Christ for the chapel and Illustrious Men for the loggia of the Orsini Palace at Tagliacozzo, at the service of the brothers and dukes Napoleone and Roberto Orsini.